 pedantry.

-, the GMS metric processor creates TFM
+As reported in fontmap.log, the GMS metric processor creates TFM and

-files from AFM
+VF files from AFM, and AFM from

-if necessary, running ttf2afm
+TTF if necessary, running ttf2afm,

-converters.
+afm2tfm and vptovf converters.
 In simple cases, if

 the GMS main encoding can be used that you have selected and if the PostScript font name must not be